Clear Moon

 Clear Moon is the fifth studio album by Mount Eerie, a solo project by American musician Phil Elverum.
 It was released May 22, 2012 on Elverum's own label P.W.
 Elverum & Sun.
 The album was written and produced entirely by Elverum, who recorded it at his studio the Unknown.

 Musically, Clear Moon sees Elverum depart from the distortion-heavy sound of his previous studio album, Wind's Poem, in favour of a hypnotic, guitar and synthesizer based sound.
-To promote the album, Elverum released two singles, "House Shape" on March 22, 2012 and "Lone Bell" on April 24, 2012.
+To promote the album, Elverum released two singles, "House Shape" on March 22, 2012, and "Lone Bell" on April 24, 2012.
 Elverum also embarked on North American/European tours.

 Clear Moon received critical acclaim and was commercially successful.
 It is the first part of an aesthetically and conceptually connected duo of albums released by Mount Eerie in 2012, the other being Ocean Roar.

 Recording and composition

 Clear Moon is the first of two albums released by Mount Eerie in 2012, the other being Ocean Roar.
 Both albums are aesthetically and conceptually connected and represent a "transition from day-to-day."
-Elverum chose not the release Clear Moon and Ocean Roar as a double album as he felt that it was too much for listeners to take in and that such a release would be too similar to his previous studio albums.
+Elverum chose not to release Clear Moon and Ocean Roar as a double album as he felt that it was too much for listeners to take in and that such a release would be too similar to his previous studio albums.

 The album initially came from Elverum experimenting with instruments such as a gong and organs and use of the space within sound during winter months.
 Most of the aforementioned experimentations were discarded, however some were eventually developed and were placed into 2 distinct groups: Clear Moon and Ocean Roar.
 The songs that were chosen for Clear Moon were based on if they evoked "sharp clarity".
-The album was recorded on analogue equipment from October 3, 2010 to January 7, 2012 in Anacortes, Washington at Elverum's studio the Unknown.
+The album was recorded on analogue equipment from October 3, 2010, to January 7, 2012, in Anacortes, Washington at Elverum's studio the Unknown.
 Elverum described the recording process as:

 Said studio was an overarching influence on the development of the album.
 Elverum cites Burzum, Eihei Dōgen, Gary Snyder, Cold Mountain and zen poetry as an influence on the album.
 Other influences include Popol Vuh, Wolves in the Throne Room, Menace Ruine, and Nadja.